 In this beginner lesson, you will Learn to play another cool country tune on your harmonica, named as 'Take me home, Country roads.'
-You’ll practice the 12 licks that form the song sections and then play them on the provided backing track video.
+You’ll practice the 12 licks that form the song sections and then play them on the provided videos.

 The song was released in 1971 and for one week dominated the Billboard’s US 100 singles.
 Later It became one of the most John Denver’s popular hits.